Houston Brain Injury Lawyer

 - Information Processing: It may take longer to understand concepts or situations you are in.

 - Coping: Difficulty accepting and dealing with having a disability

-While TBI can be caused by many situations, the most common occur when the head strikes an object such as a wall, the ground, or another hard object.
-Other causes of trauma can include lack of oxygen for an extended period (anoxic), poisoning, and infection.
+While TBI can be caused by many situations, they most commonly occur when the head strikes an object such as a wall, the ground, or another hard object.
+Also, other causes of trauma can include lack of oxygen for an extended period (anoxic), poisoning, and infection.

 - Brief loss of consciousness

 - Loss of memory immediately, preceding, or following the injury